NodeBB/docs/src/docs/activitypub/index.md

 [More information about ActivityPub](https://activitypub.rocks/).

+## Upgrading to v4

+When coming from a version of NodeBB lesser than v4.0.0, your installation will automatically run several upgrade scripts; one of those scripts will **intentionally disable** ActivityPub integration so as to not surprise administrators of existing installations.
+(See "Enabling Federation", below.)

+Once enabled, pre-existing categories will not federate out-of-the-box.
+You will need to modify their privileges so that the "fediverse" pseudo-user is granted viewing and posting privileges on a per-category basis.

+*N.B.
+New installations of NodeBB v4+ will have ActivityPub enabled, and all categories will federate by default.*

 ## Enabling Federation

 ActivityPub integration is controlled via a global toggle switch in the admin panel (`ACP > Settings > Federation`).